Class meetings, Fall 2025: Tuesdays and Thursdays 12:30pm – 1:45pm in Hanes 125

 1. When looking over your notes or the reading assignment, keep a pencil and scratch paper on hand, and try to work out the details of any argument that is not completely clear to you.
 Even if the argument is clear, it can be helpful to write it down again in a similar way, or a different way, in order to test and strengthen your understanding.

 3. It is important to know what you know, but it’s especially important to know what you don’t know.
 As you look over the reading material and your notes, ask yourself if you (really) understand it.
 Keep careful track of any concepts and ideas that are not clear to you, and make efforts to master these in a timely fashion.
-One good way of seeing if you understand an idea or concept is to state the associated definitions and basic facts, verbally or in writing, without the aid of notes and in full, grammatical sentences.
+One good way of seeing if you understand an idea or concept is to state the associated definitions and basic facts, verbally, or in writing, without the aid of notes and in full, grammatical sentences.
 Translating ideas from mathematics to complete English sentences, and back again, is an important research skill, and a good way to assess your understanding.

 Honor Code Policy